jayadevn/ssl-cookbook/README.md

 REQUIREMENTS
 ============

-Ubuntu or Debian Linux system and an encrypted data bag named "ssl".
+Ubuntu, Debian or Redhat Linux system and an encrypted data bag named "ssl".

 ATTRIBUTES
 ==========